 - Tuition Cost: $2,136

 The list draws from the top valued colleges around Wyoming.
-The combination of job placement, faculty experience, the success of graduates in their fields, number of academic programs, graduation rate, options for financial aid and overall quality of program based on student feedback determines each school’s evaluation and rank.
+The combination of the cost of attendance, graduation rate, options for financial aid and overall quality of program based on student feedback determines each school’s evaluation and rank.
+Visit our methodology page for more details.

 We invite schools featured on our list or not highlighted to reach out for possible inclusion in an updated version of our top valued colleges in Wyoming.
 We’re constantly looking to recognize top-tier institutions.